ib-ruby/ib-ruby/intro.md

 ```

-### Read Account-Date
+### Read Account-Data

 If you open the TWS-GUI you get a nice overview of all account-positions, the distribution of
 currencies, margin-using, leverage and other account-measures.

-These informations are transmitted by the API, too.
+These informations are available through the API, too.
 One can send a message to the tws and simply wait for the response.

 The Gateway handles anything in the background and provides essential account-data